FACT-Finder-Web-Components/documentation/markdown/en/ImageBindingBehavior.md

 </ff-suggest>
 ```

-You can overwrite the default binding through providing a value for the `data-image` attribute.
-For example:
+You can overwrite the default binding by providing a value for the `data-image` attribute.
 ```html
 <img width="100" height="100" data-image="http://your-custom-image-server/{{attributes.articleNr}}" />
 ```

-See the [API tab](/api/ImageBindingBehavior#tab=api) for further supported attributes on image binding elements.
+Check out the [API tab](/api/ImageBindingBehavior#tab=api) for further supported attributes on image binding elements.